aiven/aiven-docs/docs/products/opensearch/howto/opensearch-and-nodejs.md

 Learn how the OpenSearch® JavaScript client gives a clear and useful interface to communicate with an OpenSearch cluster and run search queries.
-To make it more delicious we\'ll be using a recipe dataset from Kaggle.
+To make it more delicious we'll be using a recipe dataset from Kaggle.

 ## Prepare the playground